japila-books/apache-spark-internals/docs/core/InMemoryStore.md

 InMemoryStore is created when:

-* FsHistoryProvider is xref:spark-history-server:FsHistoryProvider.adoc#listing[created] and requested to xref:spark-history-server:FsHistoryProvider.adoc#createInMemoryStore[createInMemoryStore]
+* FsHistoryProvider is spark-history-server:FsHistoryProvider.md#listing[created] and requested to spark-history-server:FsHistoryProvider.md#createInMemoryStore[createInMemoryStore]

-* AppStatusStore utility is used to xref:core:AppStatusStore.adoc#createLiveStore[create an AppStatusStore for a live Spark application]
+* AppStatusStore utility is used to core:AppStatusStore.md#createLiveStore[create an AppStatusStore for a live Spark application]